International Monohull Open Classes Association

+Ropeye IMOCA 60, in the port of Ystad 2017.

 The International Monohull Open Class Association (IMOCA) is the governing body of the IMOCA class.
 Its main task is to design the class regulations for the ocean racing yachts IMOCA 60 and organising single-handed regattas.
 It was established in 1991.
 IMOCA has been a member of World Sailing (governing body of international sailing sport) since 1999.